 There you have it.
 Just remember, the more info you can provide your app developer the better - given that you've just read the above, this should be a walk in the park!
 If you’re concerned that you’re giving too much away and worry that a developer might be salivating over your idea a little too uncontrollably, then allay your fears and read Will agency developers steal my app idea?

-If you would like to chat about your project or learn more about the Gravitywell process, get in touch.
+If you would like to chat about your project or understand the cost of app development UK better, get in touch.